pohlan/GrIS1980s_DEM/README.md

 2) `cross_validation_SVD.jl`: high memory requirement (>64GB RAM) depending on the amount of 'training data'
 3) `kriging_reconstruction.jl`: may take several days but cheap in RAM
 4) `SVD_reconstruction.jl`: high memory requirement (>64GB RAM) depending on the amount of 'training data'
-4) `plot_scripts/plot_all.jl`: Produce figures for the study, all from saved outputs
+4) `plot_scripts/plot_all.jl`: produce figures for the study, all from saved outputs

 ### Run a script from the shell
 The scripts above can be run directly from the shell with the following command line arguments: